schrodinger/fep-restraints/README.md

 ## Usage

 This repo contains code to analyze plain MD simulation and set up restraints based on their analysis.
-If you already know the reference structure and parameters of the restraints, skip the next two sections and go straight to "Adding Restraints to AB-FEP"
+If you already know the reference structure and parameters of the restraints, skip the next two sections.
+You can add the restraints to GraphDB jobs for small molecule FEP or absolute binding FEP.
+If you would like to add restraints to an ABFEP run by locally altering msj files, check out [Adding Restraints to AB-FEP](https://github.com/schrodinger/fep-restraints?tab=readme-ov-file#adding-restraints-to-ab-fep).

 ### Analysis of Plain MD Simulations